-Google hasn't contributed to the Chromecast apps list since it first launched the inexpensive streaming device in the US, but it has a Chrome browser extension for Android in the pipe.
+Google hasn't contributed to the Chromecast apps list since it first launched the inexpensive streaming device in the US last year, but it has a Chrome browser extension for Android in the pipe.

-The hidden functionality is enabled by typing chrome://flags/#enable-cast into the smartphone and tablet browser's URL bar and it negates the need to shift to a standalone app like YouTube.
+The hidden functionality is enabled by typing "chrome://flags/#enable-cast" into the smartphone or tablet browser's URL bar, and it negates the need to shift to a standalone app like YouTube.

-That's convenient, but so far it only works best in YouTube.
+That's convenient, but so far it only works best in YouTube, according to our tests with a Galaxy Note 3.
 Other HTML5 sites have proven that this beta feature is not ready to be enabled by default.

 There still isn't an official way to mirror an entire Chrome mobile browser to a large TV - that's still reserved for the computer-only Chrome browser extension - but this is a good first step.

-Of course, none of these new features benefit consumers in the UK or Australia because Chromecast hasn't been released outside of the US where it launched seven months ago.
+Of course, none of these new features benefit consumers in Australia because Chromecast hasn't been released outside of the US yet.